mattjohnsonpint/DotNetOpenAuth.GoogleOAuth2/README.md

 DotNetOpenAuth OAuth2 Client for Google
 ======================================

-DNOA and OAuthWebSecurity for MVC4 (VS2012) ship with only an OpenId provider for Google.
+DNOA and OAuthWebSecurity for ASP.Net MVC 4 ship with only an OpenId provider for Google.
 This is an OAuth2 client that you can use instead.

+**IMPORTANT** - If you are using ASP.Net MVC 5, this package is not applicable.
+You should use [Microsoft.Owin.Security.Google](https://www.nuget.org/packages/Microsoft.Owin.Security.Google) instead.
+(It also ships with the MVC 5 starter templates in VS 2013.)
+See also [the tutorial here](http://www.asp.net/mvc/tutorials/mvc-5/create-an-aspnet-mvc-5-app-with-facebook-and-google-oauth2-and-openid-sign-on).

 Google Reference: https://developers.google.com/accounts/docs/OAuth2